 Saturday, September 1, 2018

--when statues of political leaders are toppled and hidden away in warehouses;
+Statues of political leaders are toppled and hidden away in warehouses;

--when street names are changed;
+Street names are being changed;

--when honourary plaques are removed from buildings;
+Honorary plaques are removed from buildings;

--when parks and schools are renamed.
+Parks and schools are renamed.

--when tourism booklets are rewritten.
+Tourism booklets are rewritten.

-Kingston, Ontario is one of my favourite cities, I love to visit places like Bellevue House and the Martello Towers and (Old) Fort Henry.
+Kingston, Ontario is one of my favourite cities, I love to visit the Martello Towers and Fort Henry.
 My husband used to windsurf near Macdonald Memorial Park before he became blind.
 I have relatives who live in the city.
+Why was the Village of Portsmouth never designated a Heritage Conservation District.

 Heritage Conservation Districts in Kingston: